fabiobaltieri/network-scripts/README.md

-    rc.firewall  an example of iptables NAT forwarding firewall rc.firewall.standalone an example of iptables standalone firwall rc.pppoe     a script to manage a pppoe always-on connection rc.firewall6 an example of a ip6tables stateful ipv6 firewall
+    rc.firewall  an example of iptables NAT forwarding firewall rc.firewall.standalone an example of iptables standalone firwall rc.pppoe     a script to manage a pppoe always-on connection rc.pppoe.x86 a script to manage a pppoe always-on connection (x86 version) rc.firewall6 an example of a ip6tables stateful ipv6 firewall rc.ipv6      a simple script to manage ipv6 tunnel brokers 11tb         a script to update tunnel broker information from pppd